 Internet in the hotel is spotty at times.
 There is one public computer available for use.
 There is an ATM near the hotel.
 The rooms have safes.

 a.
 Wash clothes by hand in bathtubs or sinks and then to hang out the clothes on the balcony (if the room has one).
 With this option, diggers should use detergent from Israel (US detergent does not work well with the Israeli water).

 b.
 There is a laundry service right across the street from the hotel.
 A full load, washed and dried, is about $20.
 Diggers can drop off of their clothes after work and pick them up the next day after work.

 7. Tax Deductibility

 The monies paid toward the Shiloh excavation are not considered a donation to ABR.
 However, because you are providing volunteer work for ABR, all expenses related to that work may be deductible as expenses of volunteer work for a non-profit ministry.
 This does not include any touring.
-If you live in the US, you will receive a receipt in the mail in the January following the dig.
+You can request a receipt from ABR in the January following the dig.
+These will no longer be sent automatically.
 Please consult a tax professional for advice.

 8. Dig Supplies: Some supplies are difficult to purchase in Israel or buy in bulk to carry overseas.
 Please consider bringing one or both of the following as a donation to the Shiloh Dig:

 a.
 Rubbermaid Commercial 12 Inch Corn Whisk Broom (off site link).